-To A3LA-RG (from DTE) To DTE (from A3LA-RG) Description AT+SBDIXA DTE initiates an SBD session in answer to the automatic notification +SBDIXA:0,23,1,237,90,2 A3LA-RG informs DTE that a 90- byte message was successfully received with MTMSN 237 and that two further MT messages are queued at the GSS AT+SBDRB DTE retrieves the received message from the A3LA-RG
+To A3LA-RM (from DTE) To DTE (from A3LA-RM) Description AT+SBDREG?
+Query the A3LA-RM registration status +SBDREG: 2 A3LA-RM is registered Vendor application sends an MT message to the GSS +SBDRING A3LA-RM indicates an incoming message.
+The RI line also toggles.
+AT+SBDIXA DTE initiates an SBD session in answer to the automatic notification +SBDIXA:0,23,1,237,90,2 A3LA-RM informs DTE that a 90-byte message was successfully received with MTMSN 237, and that two further MT messages are queued at the GSS AT+SBDRB DTE retrieves the received message from the A3LA-RM